Praveen271195/Securityy-Camera-with-OpenCV/README.md

 - <a href="https://plotly.com/dash/">Dash</a>

 ## Description:
-Face detection using Haar cascades is a machine learning based approach where a cascade function is trained with a set of input data.
-OpenCV already contains many pre-trained classifiers for face, eyes, smiles, etc..
-We are using face classifier in this project.
-You can experiment with other classifiers as well.Transforming from wide to long format can be done quite simple with Pandas function "melt".
+Transforming from wide to long format can be done quite simple with Pandas function "melt".

 Transforming data from wide format to long format